top of page

 Understanding the MBA Tier System

+Before diving into each group, it is important to understand what these labels actually are.
 They are informal market categories, not official academic designations.
 No governing body decides which schools are M7 or T15.
 These labels emerged through applicant communities, employer behavior, media rankings, and historical reputation.

 They persist because they are useful shorthand: